gordonGin/hospital/hospital.md

 # Hospital coding challenge

 We would like to ask you to do a fun coding exercise to have a deeper understanding of your coding skills.
 Imagine that your code will be read and modified by other developers, so they should be able to understand it easily.
-You should also remember that code should be easily extensible and maintainable, but at the same time beware of overly complicated solutions and speculative design (we value a lot the KISS principle ;-)).
+You should also remember that code should be easily extensible, maintainable, and scalable but at the same time beware of overly complicated solutions.

 Last but not least: there is no single best solution, so we encourage you to design and implement the solution in a way you think is right.